christophhart/hise_documentation/introduction/hise-interface/sampler-workspace/sample-settings.md

 ### Scripting

 You can access most of these properties with scripting.
-Use a generic script reference to access the Samplers Audio Settings.
+Use a generic script reference to access the [Samplers](/scripting/scripting-api/sampler) audio settings by script.

 ```javascript
 const var Sampler1 = Synth.getChildSynth("Sampler1");